Extra Virgin Olive Oil may protect against Cardiovascular Disease

 - Blood Clotting: Some studies suggest that olive oil can help prevent unwanted blood clotting, key features of heart attacks and strokes (22, 23).

-- Lower Blood Pressure: One study in patients with elevated blood pressure found that olive oil reduced blood pressure significantly and cut the need for blood pressure meds by 48% (24).
+- Lower Blood Pressure: One study in patients with elevated blood pressure found that olive oil reduced blood pressure significantly and cut the need for blood pressure medication by 48% (24).

 This really is just the tip of the iceberg.
 Dozens (if not hundreds) of studies in both animals and humans have shown that olive oil has major benefits for the heart.
 The evidence is strong enough to recommend that people who have heart disease, or are at a high risk of getting it (family history, for example), should make sure to include plenty of extra virgin olive oil in their diets.